365businessdev/docs/docs/en-us/365-business-barcode/barcode-howto.md

----
-title: Implement 365 business Barcode
+# Implement 365 business Barcode
----

 To implement 365 business Barcode into your own individual business processes it is necessary to add the 365 business Barcode App as a dependency to your own extension.

 This gives you access to the provided interfaces and objects.
 A detailed documentation can be found in our [AL Developer Documentation](../../al-developer/al-developer.md).